Ignite: Public Service Pre-orientation

 What is move-in going to be like?

-When you arrive on September 15, you will have until 4:30pm to get your room key from your housing front desk and move into your dorm.
+When you arrive, you will have until 4:30pm to get your room key from your housing front desk and move into your dorm.
 You will also have more time during NSO to move in and set up your room.
 Since you are here early for a pre-orientation program, the dorm will not be at full capacity and there will be a few other students in the residence at most.
 There will be RAs in your dorm by the time you move in.
 It is likely your roommate will not have moved in.

 After registering for the program, I have not heard back.
 How can I tell if I have a spot in Ignite?